 All You Should Know About Comprehensive Car Insurance

-As a general rule of thumb, Comprehensive Car Insurance will payout the cost involved in repairing your vehicle should accidental or malicious damage occur, or in the event that theft, fire, hail, or other drivers cause damage to your vehicle.
+Whats comprehensive car insurance?
+As a general rule of thumb, Comprehensive Car Insurance will payout the cost involved in repairing your vehicle should accidental or malicious damage occur.
+Or in the event that theft, fire, hail, or other drivers cause damage to your vehicle.
 In some cases, even if you are the party at fault, the insurance policy also pays out.
 There are also various add-ons available to comprehensive car insurance that could cover other incidents relating to your car.

 Extras Available To Beef Up Your Insurance Policy